What Assets Must Go Through Probate?

 • Securities registered in transfer-on-death (TOD) form

-• Co-owned U.S. savings bonds
+• U.S. savings bonds with a named beneficiary or co-owner

 • Cars or boats registered in transfer-on-death form (allowed only in some states)

-• Vehicles that go to immediate family members under state law
+• Vehicles that go to immediate family members under state law (in some states), and

-• Household goods and other items that go to immediate family members under state law
+• Household goods and other items that go to immediate family members under state law (in some states).

-Because you count only the property that must go through probate—and exclude property that was jointly owned or held in trust, for example—some very large estates can take advantage of the "small estate" procedures.
-For example, say an estate consists of a $400,000 house that's jointly owned, a $200,000 bank account for which a payable-on-death beneficiary has been named, a $100,000 IRA, and a solely owned car worth $10,000.
-The estate has a value of more than $700,000, but the only probate asset is the car—and its value qualifies it for the small estate procedure in almost every state.
+Example: Kylie dies and leaves behind a $400,000 house that's jointly owned, a $200,000 bank account for which a payable-on-death beneficiary has been named, a $100,000 IRA, and a car worth $10,000.
+The estate has a value of more than $700,000, but the only probate asset is the car—and it $10,000 value qualifies it for a small estate procedure in most states.

 Get Professional Help